AShynkevich/AliaksandrShynkevichGroup/homework7/README.md

         http://www.apachehaus.com/cgi-bin/download.plx
 - install it somewhere (I recommend some root directory like `L://`)
 - configure it if needed (like adjust ServerRoot, DocumentRoot etc.)
-    - install & uninstall as service in windows
-        `httpd -k install/uninstall`
+    - install & uninstall as service in windows (run command line as administrator) `httpd -k install/uninstall`
-    - start & stop httpd
-        `httpd -k start/stop`
+    - start & stop httpd (run command line as administrator) `httpd -k start/stop`
-    - though I recommend to use `httpd` as service
+    - though I recommend to use `httpd` as service throught `apache monitor`
 - put `images\` folder from the application to `htdocs\` folder of `Apache24`

 4) Download corresponding mod_jk (I used 1.2.40-windows-x86_64-httpd-2.4.x) for http server
 - for example from here
         https://archive.apache.org/dist/tomcat/tomcat-connectors/jk/binaries/windows
-- rename to `mod_jk.so` and move to `Apache24/modules`
+- rename (if needed) to `mod_jk.so` and move to `Apache24/modules`
 - adjust `Apache22/conf/httpd.conf` and add next lines there

 ```xml